 The turning point for me came at a Steve Green concert in 2005.
 As he sang In Brokenness You Shine, I felt as though I was alone in the crowded auditorium and he was singing this song just for me.
 The Lord worked through that song to restore my expectation of forever and following that night He continued to revive my anticipation of eternity such that I learned the value of a two-world perspective on life.

-You see, I knew all the details of my hope as a young pastor but I did not value them above my earthly aspirations.
-As a result, my failure as a pastor and divorce hit me hard because these things destroyed all my dreams for success.
+I knew all the details of my hope as a young pastor. but I did not value them above my earthly aspirations.
+As a result, my negative experience as a pastor and divorce hit me hard because these things destroyed all my dreams for success.

 The essence of this two-world outlook that renewed my hope is that of valuing unseen and eternal realities over our temporal realities and aspirations (see Rom.
 8:18 and 2 Cor.
 4:17-18).
 As I learned importance of valuing heavenly realities over what I could gain in this life, Jesus healed the deep wounds of my heart and restored what I lost so long ago.